Magical creatures in The Chronicles of Narnia: Bacchus

 Derived from the Roman god of wine, Bacchus comes to Aslan's aid to free the river god from his "chains," which was in fact the Telmarine bridge crossing the Beruna River.

 Father Christmas

 Locked out of Narnia for one-hundred years by the White Witch, Father Christmas (derived from the folkloric character of the same name) was able to return when the four Pevensie children arrived, weakening the Witch's magic.
 Father Christmas gave each of the children gifts that they would need for the upcoming battle, and resumed his normal activities delivering presents for the celebration of Christmas.

 Father Time

 A massive, sleeping giant derived from folkloric personification of time, Father Time was awoken by Aslan to assist in the final destruction of Narnia at the end of time.
-His horn alerted the stars to return to Earth, and he was also responsible for crushing the sun.
+His horn alerted the stars to return to Earth and he was also responsible for crushing the sun with his hand like an orange.